Schedule a demo of LiquidPlanner with a product expert today

 It’s no secret that there’s a lot of resistance around tracking time among team members, and for a variety of reasons.
 But what happens when you’re managing a team who needs continual reminders?
 It gets old!

-As part of the onboarding team here at LiquidPlanner, I hear this story a lot.
-Managers and workspace owners tell me about the resistance they get from team members around tracking time.
-The managers are often so frustrated that they give in, often telling me something like this:
+Managers and workspace owners often complain about the resistance they get from team members around tracking time.
+They’re often so frustrated that they give in, often saying something like this:

 “My team drags their feet, and I don’t blame them.
 They already have too many administrative tasks to do and I’m on the verge of giving up.
 Nothing I say or do will make a difference…”